 Use Hot Water To Remove Candle Wax

-- If you candle was made from a mineral based wax, then add boiling water to the jar, again leaving around 2 centimetres of space at the top of the jar.
-This method can cause your jar to break so do if you decide to try this technique then proceed with caution.
-Take care when using boiling water as your candle jar may not be heatproof.
-If you hear any supicious cracking noises, then, using an oven glove, carefully pour out the water.
-If in any doubt about the integrity of your jar, or if it is made of thin glass, then do not use this method for candles made from mineral based wax.
+If you hear any suspicious cracking noises, then, using an oven glove, carefully pour out the water.
+If in any doubt about the integrity of your jar, or if it is made of thin glass, then do not use this method.

 The Soaking Method

-Simply fill your sink with hot water, and place the jar in the water for around half an hour or so.
+To use this method, simply fill your sink with hot water, and place the candle jar in the water for around half an hour or so.
 The heat should melt the residual candle wax, making it easy to scoop out with a spoon or butter knife.

 Warm The Candle Jar In The Oven To Remove Wax